denis-stepanov/advent-db/README.md

 Time: 4.608 sec; Latency: 608164 usec.
 ...
 (stop with Ctrl-C)
-$
+(advent-pyenv) $
 ```

 You can also use recorder of your choice, including Audacity.
+The file name is not important at this point; here it gives a hint of a channel and of a date of recording.

 ### Step 2: Single Out a Jingle of Interest